yogthos/yogthos.net/resources/templates/md/posts/2017-03-26-ReagentReactView.md

    [games-component]])
 ```

-You can see that the HTML in Reagent components is simply represented as Clojure vectors.
-Since s-expressions cleanly map to HTML, there's no need to use an additional DSL.
+You can see that HTML elements in Reagent components are represented using Clojure vectors and maps.
+Since s-expressions cleanly map to HTML, there's no need to use an additional DSL for that.
 You'll also notice that components can be nested within one another same way as plain HTML elements.

-You'll note that the `games-component` dereferences the `data/games` atom using the `@` notation.
+Noe thing to note is that the `games-component` dereferences the `data/games` atom using the `@` notation.
 Dereferencing simply means that we'd like to view the current state of a mutable variable.

 Reagent atoms are reactive, and listeners are created when the atoms are dereferenced.
-Whenever the state of the atom changes, any functions that are observing the atom will be notified of the change.
+Whenever the state of the atom changes, any components that are observing the atom will be notified of the change.

 In our case, changes in the state of the `games` atom will trigger the `games-component` function to be evaluated.
 The function will pass the current state of the games down to its child components, and this will trigger any necessary repaints in the UI.